 Senator Woo is a member of the Trilateral Commission; Senior Resident Fellow at the Beedie School of Business, Simon Fraser University; Senior Fellow in Public Policy at the Institute of Asian Research, University of British Columbia, as well as co-founder and President of China Global: The Vancouver Society for Promotion of Chinese Art and Culture.
 Currently, he is chair of the board of the Vancouver Academy of Music, and a member of the Global Council of the Asia Society, as well as on the Advisory Boards of the Mosaic Institute, and the Canadian Ditchley Foundation.

-Senator Woo is currently a member of the following Senate Standing Committees: Agriculture and Forestry, Scrutiny of Regulations, Selection, and Rules, Procedures and the Rights of Parliament.
+Senator Woo is currently a member of the following Senate Standing Committees: Energy, the Environment and Natural Resources, Selection, and Rules, Procedures and the Rights of Parliament.
 On September 25, 2017, Senator Woo was elected as the Facilitator of the Independent Senators Group.